49 Ways to Take Care of Your Skin

 You Can Sleep in Your Makeup

+#46.
 Some days you just want to jump into bed and drift off, leaving any nighttime rituals incomplete.
 I’m sure we’ve all done it at some point.
-Taking your makeup off is often one of those things that’s left at the wayside after a long day, but you should be aware of the damage that causes.
-The reason there’s some uncertainty about this one is that sleeping one night in your makeup isn’t going to do any long-lasting damage, and so some might assume that it’s harmless to sleep in your makeup.
+Taking your makeup off is often one of those things that are left at the wayside after a long day, but you should be aware of the damage that causes.
+The reason there’s some uncertainty about this one is that sleeping one night in your makeup isn’t going to do any long-lasting damage, so some might assume that it’s harmless to sleep in your makeup.

 Those aren’t the same thing.
-Sleeping with your makeup on consistently, and by makeup we mean mainly foundations, mascara, and lipstick, is a surefire way to clog up your pores with all of the dirt and oil that has developed throughout the day.
+Sleeping with your makeup on consistently, and by makeup, we mean mainly foundations, mascara, and lipstick, is a surefire way to clog up your pores with all of the dirt and oil that has developed throughout the day.
 Those pores will take revenge on your skin by forming breakouts, so use simple makeup removers like micellar water or towelettes and use them before bed so that your pores can stay unclogged and your skin acne free.

 You Can Touch Your Face

+#47.
 Okay so, you can touch your face.
-There’s nothing we can do to stop you, if you want to.
+There’s nothing we can do to stop you if you want to.
 What we mean by this myth is that you can touch your face without suffering any detrimental effects on the skin on that face.
 It’s your face and your hands, so what damage could they really do?

 Let us answer that rhetorical question with another rhetorical question.
 Do you know how many germs exist on doorknobs, sponges, and the cellphone screen or keyboard you used to get to this article in the first place?
-We touch a lot over the course of the day, so we get a lot of dirt on your fingers that never reach your face.
+We touch a lot over the course of the day, so we get a lot of dirt on our fingers that never reach our faces.
 Unless you’re Eskimo kissing everything in sight, your face isn’t subjected to the sheer amount of dirt and debris your fingers are, and that’s the way it should be.
 Try to limit how often you touch your face, your face will thank you, and you’ll be in a better situation than most if a plague rolls into town.

 Side note: Now that we’re talking about not touching our faces, you really want to touch your face, right?
 If you haven’t already, that is.
-Same here, my nose itched several times writing this part.
+Same here, my nose itched several times while writing this part.

 You Don’t Need to Apply Sunscreen to Your Lips